Remote Capable Exit Sign Combos

 Filters

-Remote-Capable Exit Sign & Light Combos - Specs & Features
+Remote-Capable Exit Sign Combos - Specs & Features

-• Three-load sizing: Sum the EXIT legend + on-board heads + all remote heads; select battery/wattage to keep every load on for 90 minutes with reserve for ambient and wiring losses.
+• Remote capacity (W) — 3-load sizing: Match 6 V / 12 V circuits, then total the EXIT legend + on-board heads + all remote heads; size to maintain 90 minutes with margin for temperature/aging/wire loss.

-How many remote heads can one combo drive?
+How many remote heads can a remote-capable combo drive?

-No. Remote heads must match the combo’s remote output voltage.
-Mixing voltages on a branch risks under-illumination or damage.
-Use only heads listed as compatible with the unit’s remote circuit.
+No. Remote heads must match the fixture’s output voltage.
+Mixing voltages risks dim legs or damage; use only heads listed as compatible with the unit’s remote circuit.

 How far can I run remote-head wiring before brightness drops?